Atopic dermatitis: Role of Staphylococcus aureus

-Atopic dermatitis in children may be linked to the level of calcium carbonate or "hardness" of household water, when used to drink.
-So far, these findings have been supported in children from the United Kingdom, Spain, and Japan.
+However, atopic dermatitis is non-communicable and therefore could not be directly caused by a highly infectious organism.
+Furthermore, there is insufficient evidence for the effectiveness of anti-staphylococcal treatments for treating S. aureus in infected or uninfected eczema.

+The role of S. aureus in skin irritation occurs via inflammation factors that induce itching, which may damage the skin, further driving inflammation, and facilitating the growth of S. aureus, thus promoting a chronic cycle.

 Pathophysiology

 Excessive type 2 inflammation underlies the pathophysiology of atopic dermatitis.

 Disruption of the epidermal barrier is thought to play an integral role in the pathogenesis of AD.
 Disruptions of the epidermal barrier allows allergens to penetrate the epidermis to deeper layers of the skin.
-This leads to activation of epidermal inflammatory dendritic and innate lymphoid cells which subsequently attracts Th2 CD4+ helper T cells to the skin.
+This leads to activation of epidermal inflammatory dendritic and innate lymphoid cells, which subsequently attract Th2 CD4+ helper T cells to the skin.
 This dysregulated Th2 inflammatory response is thought to lead to the eczematous lesions.
 The Th2 helper T cells become activated, leading to the release of inflammatory cytokines including IL-4, IL-13 and IL-31 which activate downstream Janus kinase (Jak) pathways.
-The active Jak pathways lead to inflammation and downstream activation of plasma cells and B lymphocytes which release antigen specific IgE contributing to further inflammation.
+The active Jak pathways lead to inflammation and downstream activation of plasma cells and B lymphocytes, which release antigen-specific IgE, contributing to further inflammation.
 Other CD4+ helper T-cell pathways thought to be involved in atopic dermatitis inflammation include the Th1, Th17, and Th22 pathways.
 Some specific CD4+ helper T-cell inflammatory pathways are more commonly activated in specific ethnic groups with AD (for example, the Th-2 and Th-17 pathways are commonly activated in Asian people) possibly explaining the differences in phenotypic presentation of atopic dermatitis in specific populations.